vladsavelyev/Biomni/README.md

 # Optional: Set the source of your LLM for example:
 #"OpenAI", "AzureOpenAI", "Anthropic", "Ollama", "Gemini", "Bedrock", "Groq", "Custom"
-#In case of using Groq provider it's required to set
 LLM_SOURCE=your_LLM_source_here

 # Optional: AWS Bedrock Configuration (if using AWS Bedrock models)